Amortized Inference for Correlated Discrete Choice Models via Equivariant Neural Networks: Problem Setup

-This setup and assumption include the MNP as a leading example with $f_{\vec{\epsilon}^*}$ equal to the PDF of the $\mathcal{N}(\vec{0}_{\numalt}, \mat{I}_{\numalt})$ distribution.
-However, the setup is general enough to include many other possibilities, such as the correlated Gumbel and multivariate-$t$ distributions described in Section \ref{sec:literature}.
+In the case of the MNP model, $f_{\vec{\epsilon}^*}$ represents the probability density function (PDF) of the $\mathcal{N}(\vec{0}_{\numalt}, \mat{I}_{\numalt})$ distribution.
+Assumption \ref{assumption:epsilon-star} places weak assumptions on $f_{\vec{\epsilon}^*}$, allowing for a wide variety of error distributions, including correlated Gumbel, multivariate-$t$, and many others.
 We defer treatment of additional regularity conditions until Section \ref{sec:theory} when we develop the theoretical properties of our framework in the context of an assumed parametric model with parameter vector $\param \in \paramspace \subset \R^\dimparam$.

 We denote the choice probability for alternative $j$ as

 where $\util = (v_1, \ldots, v_\numalt)^\top$.
 In practice, we may also choose to include additional parameters governing the distribution of $\vec{\epsilon}^*$, such as the degrees-of-freedom parameter, $\nu$, described in Section \ref{sec:literature}, but these parameters are suppressed in the notation for simplicity.
 The choice probability can be expressed as the following integral: